 New Jersey teen struck, killed after prom

-A 17-year-old in New Jersey's largest city was struck and killed while returning home from his senior prom, authorities said.
-Christopher Gibbs, the president of the senior class at Newark's Barringer High School, was hit by a tractor-trailer while crossing a street around 11:30 p.m.
-Thursday in Newark, officials said.
+Authorities say a 17-year-old in New Jersey's largest city was struck and killed while returning home from his senior prom.
+Officials say Christopher Gibbs, a senior at Newark's Barringer High School, was hit by a tractor-trailer while crossing McCarter Highway near 4th Avenue around 11:30 p.m.
+Thursday.

 Add your comments below